pmittaldev/dippy-studio-bittensor-miner/README.md

 ### GPU Memory Issues
 If training fails with CUDA out of memory:
-1. Reduce batch size in configuration
+1. Use separate deployment modes (inference OR training, not both)
-2. Enable gradient checkpointing
+2. Reduce batch size in configuration
-3. Ensure TRT server is unloaded during training
+3. Enable gradient checkpointing
 4. Use a GPU with more VRAM

 ### Docker Issues